-Because of that, many people are wary of the trustless system and rely on traditional systems instead.
+Because of that, many people are still wary of trustless systems and rely on traditional banks instead.

 Regardless, a growing number of governments choose to embrace digital innovation and play a role in the industry.
 At the same time jurisdictions which oppose the emerging industry are at risk of being left behind.
 Ironically, these countries already are some of the poorest nations in the world, and widespread Bitcoin and cryptocurrency crackdowns seem to yield no favorable results to improve the situation.
 Quite the contrary; embracing the cryptocurrency businesses with favorable regulations present an excellent opportunity to bring in innovation, capital, tax revenue and improve the living standard for the whole population.

 You may also like to read: How to buy Bitcoin?